 Ersatz pulse to a movie’s health

 Off late it’s becoming increasingly difficult to judge a movie’s credential.
-Every Friday sees the release of a new movie and several reviews and reviewers, calling it divine,good, bad and ugly according to their whims and fancies.
+What with every Friday seeing a slew of new releases and myriad reviews and reviewers, calling it divine,good, bad and ugly according to their whims and fancies.
 With everyone with a grammar and a smartphone rendered reviewer, the objectivity to this thing that masquerades as word of mouth in social media has become blurry.
 But people who know Sathyam, know better.
 If a movie’s booking status is lush green on a weekend, it’s a rejected disaster.
 If it’s a sea of red on a Tuesday evening, you know it’s a bonafide blockbuster.
 If it’s a solid movie with growing word of mouth, you would see it climb from a smaller screen to a bigger one.
 The vice versa applies to a god awful movie.
 In short, this is the pulse to hold, to know a movie’s health.

 And the obvious value for money